Mir-29 Acts As A Decoy In Sarcomas To Protect The Tumor Suppressor A20 Mrna From Degradation By Hur

 Digital Object Identifier (DOI)

 Balkhi, Mumtaz Yaseen; Iwenofu, O. Hans; Bakkar, Nadine; Ladner, Katherine J.; Chandler, Dawn S.; Houghton, Peter J.; London, Cheryl A.; Kraybill, William; Perrotti, Danilo; Croce, Carlo M.; Keller, Charles; and Guttridge, Denis C., "Mir-29 Acts As A Decoy In Sarcomas To Protect The Tumor Suppressor A20 Mrna From Degradation By Hur" (2013).
-Neurobiology.
+Translational Neuroscience.
 2.